Greenheart/greenheart.github.io/src/content/posts/improving-shell-startup-with-lazy-loading.md

 ## Add more commands that should load nvm

-In the [documentation](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/nvm) for `nvm` plugin, there are also other features that can be useful.
+In the [documentation](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/nvm) for `nvm` plugin, there are also features that can be useful.
 For example, this is how to make sure `npx` and `pnpx` work even in new terminals.

 ```sh
 zstyle ':omz:plugins:nvm' lazy-cmd npx pnpx